 A cool video from the Expert Vagabond, featuring Los Coloradas.

 The Laguna Rosa is pink because of a pink algae.
 This algae is what makes flamingos pink, too.
 I learned that in Los Coloradas.
 Anyway, it’s a cool place.
 I have cool pictures and really enjoyed my time there.
 What I really loved about Los Coloradas, though, isn’t something I can post to Instagram.

 When we pulled up to the Laguna Rosa, we were approached by a local on a motorbike.
 There were several men on motorbikes around.
 We had assumed they worked at the salt mine or were locals gathering to watch silly tourist, but they were unofficial tour guides.
 For 10 pesos a head, he beaconed us to follow him on his motorbike.
 He told us the process of making sea salt, how the company emptied and filled sections of the large pond to optimize production.
 We scooped up pink water in a glass to saw that the water was actually clear, but the algae was so densely populated, the it all reflected together as one color.

 I picked up chunks of dried, packed together sand, the result of salt concentration.
 It was a fun day, an education day and a tribute to how much knowledge and love the Mexican people have for their country.

 12. i spent the day in to izamal

-Izamal has a beautiful convent, Mayan ruins and a fantastic restaurant with tradition, Mayan food: Kinich Izamal.
+Izamal has a beautiful convent, Mayan ruins and a fantastic restaurant with traditional, Mayan food: Kinich Izamal.